-Tax treatment of mutual fund distributions that represent a return of capital.
+Some mutual fund distributions represent a return of capital and are not considered dividends.

 Mutual funds sometimes make distributions that don’t represent earnings.
 When you receive this type of distribution, you’re considered to be getting back some of the money you invested in the company.
 That’s why these payments are sometimes called return of capital distributions.
 The IRS used to call them nontaxable distributions but now calls them nondividend distributions.